pavoltravnik/maxims-of-law/maxims-of-law.md

 Lex non curat de minimis.
 The law does not regard small matters.
 Hob.
 88.

 Lex non cogit ad impossibilia.
-The forces not to impossibilities.
+The law forces not to impossibilities.
 Hob.
 96.

 Lex non praecipit inutilia, quia inutilis labor stultus.
-The law commands not useles things, because useless labor is foolish.
+The law commands not useless things, because useless labor is foolish.
 Co.
 Litt.
 197.

 Lex non deficit in justitia exibenda.
 The law does not fail in showing justice.